TABLE OF CONTENTS

 Applications for legal aid are to be submitted via a form.
-This must be delivered in person or mailed to any Institute of Social Security IP [Instituto da Segurança Social IP] customer service centre.
-The forms and instructions for completing them are provided by that entity.
+This must be delivered in person or mailed to any Institute of Social Security IP (Instituto da Segurança Social IP) customer service centre.
+The forms and instructions regarding their completion are provided by that entity.
 The general response period is thirty days.

-When bringing an action, the applicant must attach to the initial application documentary evidence of prior payment of the court fee due or of the granting of legal aid in the form of exemption from prior payment of the aforementioned fee.
-When legal aid is granted in the form of phased payment of court fees, evidence of this must be attached along with payment of the outstanding amount.
+When bringing an action, the applicant must attach to the initial application documentary evidence of prior payment of the court fee due or of the granting of legal aid in terms of exemption from prior payment of the aforementioned fee.
+When legal aid is granted in terms of the phased payment of court fees, evidence of this must be attached along with payment of the outstanding amount.

 Fees in cases within the jurisdiction of the Civil Registry Office

 Minors are exempt from fees when they are represented by the Public Prosecutor or by a court-appointed lawyer in cases that are heard before the Civil Registry Office.